Azure/azure-quickstart-templates/101-load-balancer-cross-region/README.md

 This template creates a:

-* Regional load balancer in a region of your choosing.
+* Two regional load balancers in regions of your choosing.

-* Cross-region load balancer in a region of your choosing.
+* Cross-region load balancer

-The template creates supporting public IP resources and a Azure Bastion host in the same region and virtual network as the regional load balancer.
+The template creates supporting public IP resources, virtual networks, and bastion hosts for management in each region.

+Three Windows Server virtual machines are deployed in each region.
+The virtual machines are members of the backend pool of each regional load balancer.

+IIS is installed with an extension.
+The default web page is replaced with a page displaying the computer name.

-The regional load balancer front-end is added as a member of the backend pool of the cross-region load balancer.
+The regional load balancer front-ends are added as a member of the backend pool of the cross-region load balancer.

 > [!NOTE]
 > Cross-region load balancer is currently in preview.